Bikermart Home Page

 What Are ABM Multiclip Comfort Kits

-Standard sports bike clip-on handlebars offer very limited individual adjustments to suit body stature and personal riding style.
-For over 25 years German company ABM have provided several remedies: these Multiclip kits are for a range of over 50 different motorcycle models.
-These include all the necessary conversion parts such as brake and clutch lines in the delivery.
+ABM Multiclip Clip-On Comfort Conversion Kits offer a solution to the limited individual adjustments available in standard sports bike clip-on handlebars.
+For over 25 years, German company ABM has provided a range of Multiclip kits for over 50 different motorcycle models.
+These kits include all the necessary conversion parts, such as brake and clutch lines, in the delivery.

-Fairings and of course screens are always retained, some bikes will require these to be trimmed (stated in the listing) but the vast majority will be left intact.
-ABM will include spacers to lift the rear of the fairing to make more room on some models.
-If you have a factory steering damper this will always be refitted and the ignition switch is retained in the original position.
+Fairings and screens are always retained, although some may require trimming (specified in the listing).
+The vast majority of fairings will remain intact.
+ABM will include spacers to lift the rear of the fairing on some models, providing more room.
+If a factory steering damper is present, it will be refitted, and the ignition switch will remain in its original position.

-Clip On heights are either fixed as in the Sport model or have a 30mm adjustment range vertically in the Tour models.
-Tour is not available for all bikes due to lack of room are selected by ABM to best suit each conversion.
+Clip-on heights are either fixed in the Sport model or have a 30mm vertical adjustment range in the Tour models.
+The Tour option is not available for all bikes due to limited space, but ABM selects the best conversion for each model.

 Price£0.00